5 Days in Matera: Inside Italy's Ancient Cave City

 The FAL train from Bari Centrale to Matera takes 1.5 hours and costs 5 EUR.
 It rattles through the Apulian countryside — olive groves, stone walls, dry riverbeds.
 The train is old.
 The air conditioning is aspirational.

-Matera's train station sits above the modern town.
-The Sassi are invisible from here.
+Matera's train station sits above the modern town, so the Sassi stay invisible from here.
 You walk through unremarkable streets, past normal Italian bars and gelaterias, and then — without warning — the ground falls away and you're looking into a canyon filled with ancient cave houses stacked on top of each other like a vertical labyrinth.

 The scale doesn't register at first.
 Your brain tries to process it as a normal town.
 It is not a normal town.
 It's a 9,000-year-old city carved into rock.

-Checked into a cave hotel — Locanda di San Martino, an old cave dwelling converted into a boutique room.
+Base yourself in a cave hotel like Locanda di San Martino, an old cave dwelling converted into a boutique room.
 95 EUR/night.
 The walls are bare limestone.
 The ceiling is curved rock.
 The bed is modern and comfortable.
 The WiFi works.
-The disconnect between ancient rock and modern amenities is part of the charm.
+That disconnect between ancient rock and modern amenities is part of the charm.

-Evening walk through Sasso Barisano as the sun dropped.
-The golden light hit the limestone and the entire gorge glowed.
-I ate cime di rapa orecchiette at Trattoria Lucana (12 EUR) and drank Aglianico red wine from a local producer (4 EUR glass).
-Total dinner cost: under 20 EUR.
+Save the evening for a walk through Sasso Barisano as the sun drops.
+The golden light hits the limestone and the entire gorge glows.
+Dinner at Trattoria Lucana means cime di rapa orecchiette (12 EUR) and a glass of Aglianico red from a local producer (4 EUR).
+Total: under 20 EUR.

 Day 2: Exploring the Sassi